zardra/nuclide/docs/_docs/languages/hack.md

 ## Debugging

 Nuclide has support for debugging PHP and Hack projects.
-[HHVM](https://docs.hhvm.com/hhvm/installation/introduction) is required for debugging Hack and PHP code.
+[HHVM](https://docs.hhvm.com/hhvm/installation/introduction) is recommended for debugging Hack and PHP code.

 > Theoretically, PHP debugging should work on other XDebug-compatible runtimes like Zend, but we
 > have only tested this with HHVM.

 > Currently, we only support debugging [remote](/docs/features/remote/) projects.

-### XDebug
+### Xdebug

-In order for the [Nuclide Debugger](/docs/features/debugger) to attach properly to the HHVM process, you must enable [XDebug](https://xdebug.org/) in your HHVM configuration.
+In order for the [Nuclide Debugger](/docs/features/debugger) to attach properly to the HHVM process, you must enable [Xdebug](https://xdebug.org/) in your HHVM configuration.

 > Your remote server may already have the appropriate settings, if so, this step is not necessary.

-You do this by specifying [XDebug configuration](https://xdebug.org/docs/all_settings) information in a `.ini` file that will be passed to the HHVM executable.
+You do this by specifying [Xdebug configuration](https://xdebug.org/docs/all_settings) information in a `.ini` file that will be passed to the HHVM executable.
 Here is an example `xdebug.ini` file that can be used: